 - DOWNLOAD AND PRINT: our THREE pattern pieces, which have been bundled into one PDF to make the download easier.

 IMPORTANT: Each page in the PDF is ONE 8½” x 11″ sheet.
 You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
-There is a guide rule on each page so you can confirm your final printout is to scale
+There is a guide rule on each page so you can confirm your final printout is to scale.
+The pattern is color-coded; print in color if possible.

 - Cut out each pattern piece along the solid line.
 The pattern for the main body of the Rollup is two pieces.
 Using the arrows printed on the pattern pieces, butt together (do not overlap) the two pieces.
 Tape together to create the full pattern.